jdc72/Hubitat/linked_device_labeler/README.md

 ## Features
 - Bulk updates to the Device Label values of devices to match their labels on the remote hub (i.e. removing " on Hub").
+- Manual edits to the Device Label values of devices (i.e. overriding the labels derived from the names on the remote hub).
 - Optional appending of strings (e.g. icons, characters) to Device Label values.
 - Precise selection of linked devices on which to submit Device Label updates.
 - Visibility (with counts) into all linked devices on the hub (requires "Toggle All" selection of all devices).